Phillip404/easy_protein_tree_annotating/docs/source/manual/manual.rst

 .. code-block:: bash

-  epta -i ./fasta_files -o ./test -tax -name -dom -pfam -em test@example.com -mafft
+  epta -i ./fasta_files -o ./test -tax -name -dom -pfam -mafft

 There are also several command line flags for changing paramters of MAFFT: